learnk8s/learnk8s.io/src/advancedKubectl/content.md

 brew install bash-completion@2
 ~~~

-> The `@2` at stands for version 2 of bash-completion, and the kubectl completion script works only with this version.
-However, bash-completion 2 works only with Bash 4.1+, and that's the reason that you can use the kubectl completion script only with Bash 4.1+.
+> The `@2` at stands for of **bash-completion v2**.
+The kubectl completion script requires bash-completion v2, and bash-completion v2 requires at least Bash 4.1.
+This is the reason that you can't use the kubectl completion script on Bash versions lower than 4.1.

-The output of the `brew install` command includes instructions to add the following lines to your `~/.bash_profile` file:
+The output of the `brew install` command includes a "Caveats" section with instructions to add the following lines to your `~/.bash_profile` file:

 ~~~bash
 export BASH_COMPLETION_COMPAT_DIR=/usr/local/etc/bash_completion.d
 [[ -r "/usr/local/etc/profile.d/bash_completion.sh" ]] && . "/usr/local/etc/profile.d/bash_completion.sh"
 ~~~

-You have to do this to complete the installation of bash-completion, but I recommend adding it to the `~/.bashrc` file instead.
+You have to do this in order to complete the installation of bash-completion.
+However, I recommend adding these lines to your `~/.bashrc` instead of `~/.bash_profile` file.
 This ensures that bash-completion is also available in sub-shells.

 After reloading your shell, you can test if bash-completion is correctly installed with the following command: